-- The Met Council projects that Minnetonka will add 10,000 residents and 5,500 households by 2040. - As of 2020, Minnetonka's population includes 11.5% foreign born people and people of color, an increase of 3,680 people in the past 20 years - In the three largest schools in Minnetonka, there are between 40 and 42 languages spoken. - Our region will grow, age and become more racially and ethnically diverse. - The widest age bands are those aged 55 and above.
+- The Met Council projects that Minnetonka will add 10,000 residents and 5,500 households by 2040. - Between 2000 and 2013, Minnetonka attracted 2,300 residents of color. - In the three largest schools within the Minnetonka School District, there are between 40 and 42 languages spoken. - Our region will grow, age and become more racially and ethnically diverse. - The widest age bands are those aged 55 and above.
 It is predicted that Minnetonka will follow other affluent suburban areas and as residents age, the 60-74-year-old cohort will increase by 40 percent in the next 10 years. - It is important to acknowledge the different needs of user groups to ensure Minnetonka's parks reflect the needs of all residents and are welcoming, inclusive places.